Unauthorized Employment

 One of the most explicit immigration laws in the United States is the government’s stance against unauthorized employment.
 It is a violation of the country’s immigration and labor laws, which can attract heavy punishments.
 According to the United States Citizenship and Immigration Services (USCIS), unauthorized employment is any labor or service performed for an employer within the U.S. by a foreign national who is not authorized to accept employment.

 It also involves working beyond the period or scope of one’s employment authorization.
 While this may look simple on paper, what constitutes lawful work in the U.S. is more than working for an employer.
-There are several other actions that could be deemed unauthorized employment.
+Several other actions could be deemed unauthorized employment.

 What Constitutes Unauthorized Employment?

 This is one of the most confusing topics for many foreign nationals in the United States.
 Without a clear understanding of the law, you could unwittingly violate your immigration status.
+How does USCIS know about unauthorized employment?
+Because it is their job to make sure the workers in this country are doing so by the book.
 For this reason, it is essential to seek guidance whenever making an employment decision.
 You may be engaging in unauthorized work by participating in any of the following:

 Being Employed Without Authorization